-This book is one of the best thing I have read in a long time.
+This book is one of the best things I have read in a long time.
 Fatou Diome is a Senegalese-French writer, “Le Ventre de l’Atlantique” (translated as “The Belly of the Atlantic”) is her first novel where she explores with humility and humour, the story of a bold Senegalese- French writer navigating throughout her own identity challenges as an African- European and her relationship with her brother still in Senegal but dreaming of coming to France.

 The story resonated with me in so many instances and concretely help me deepen my journey to self-acceptance.
 This book enabled me to understands the importance of reading content that matches your reality, from authors who share part of your story.
 It was a mind-opening and enriching experience.
 I have no doubt that continuously getting to know ourselves is the strongest basis we can build as strong-minded and conscious individuals.

 The book it is nothing less than a piece of art.
 It is wonderfully written.
 Her words are powerful yet smooth and poetic.
 The character’s stories are constantly intertwined with powerful life lessons and philosophical concerns.